Friday, October 2, 2015

 We thanked the girl and then moved to the a shaded bench in the beautiful courtyard, both of us numb with fatigue and dismay.
 As we sat there pondering what to do next, a fellow peregrino from Germany named Stephan appeared at the top of the stairs, red-faced with the effort it took to climb the zig-zagging gauntlet of the driveway.

 “They’re full,” we told him as he approached us.
 It was obvious from the look on his face that he was experiencing the same kick in the gut we’d felt a few minutes before.
 But all he said was, “The Danish woman is down below.
 Let me try to catch her before she comes all the way up here.”

-It was too late; Helle, the woman from Denmark, had already come most of the way up, and so she and Stephan joined us in the courtyard to discuss the dilemma that was facing us all.
+It was too late; Helle, the woman from Denmark, had already come most of the way up, and so she and Stephan joined us in the courtyard to discuss the dilemma that faced us all.

-We all knew what we had to do, even though we didn’t want to say it out loud—we had to go forward.
+We knew what we had to do, even though we didn’t want to say it out loud—we had to go forward.
 Going backward, downward, into Zumaia would have been demoralizing.
-So we all checked our guidebooks—Danish, German, English, and even, for good measure, Spanish, and confirmed that our next opportunity for housing wouldn’t come until we reached Deba.
+So we all checked our guidebooks—Danish, German, English, and even, for good measure, Spanish—and confirmed that our next opportunity for housing wouldn’t come until we reached Deba.

 We rested for a little while longer, Stephan offering us delicious cheese sandwiches from his stash, and Dale and I passed out Nuun tablets to replace our electrolytes (and to give us a psychogenic boost).
-Then we gritted our teeth and made our way back down that ridiculous driveway and turned west toward Deba, also mentally cursing the lovely people at Santa Klara for not putting a “No Vacancy” sign at the bottom of their entrance.
+Then we gritted our teeth and made our way back down that ridiculous driveway and turned west toward Deba, also mentally cursing the lovely people at Santa Klara Inn for not putting a “No Vacancy” sign at the bottom of their entrance.